-- Every round, attempt to mine new blocks. - Reference in \mathcal{R}B all unreferenced blocks observed. - Broadcast newly mined blocks to all other players immediately. - Newly received blocks are also sent to all players.2
+- Every round, attempt to mine new blocks. - Reference in \mathcal{R}B all unreferenced blocks observed. - Broadcast newly mined blocks to all other players immediately.1

 4 THE BLOCK DAG

 Each player stores the DAG formed by all blocks known to the player.
 For each block B, one of the referenced blocks B_i is the parent $B_i = P(B)$, and B is the child of P(B).
 The parent is automatically determined based on the DAG structure.
 The parent-child edges induce the parent tree from the DAG.